Teradata/jupyter-demos/README.md

 [Python-SQL Version](./UseCases/Carbon_Footprint_Analytics/Carbon_Footprint_Analytics_PY_SQL.ipynb)

 #### Energy Consumption Forecasting
-This combines machine learning and BYOM to forecast energy consumption using Vantage to score the model at scale without having to export all data.<br>
+This combines machine learning and BYOM to forecast energy consumption using Teradata to score the model at scale without having to export all data.<br>
 [Python Version](./UseCases/Energy_Consumption_Forecasting/Energy_Consumption_Forecasting_Python.ipynb)

 #### Energy Consumption Forecasting Dataiku
-Demonstration of using Dataiku with Vantage.
+Demonstration of using Dataiku with Teradata.
 Instructions provided for use with your Dataiku copy + screen shots if you don't have Dataiku.
-PMML model from Dataiku is imported to Vantage for execution and scoring.<br>
+PMML model from Dataiku is imported to Teradata for execution and scoring.<br>
 [Python Version](./UseCases/Energy_Consumption_Forecasting_Dataiku/Energy_Consumption_Forecasting_Dataiku.ipynb)

 #### Energy Consumption Forecasting using AzureML
-This leverages the power of AzureML and Teradata Vantage to enhance our machine learning capabilities and enable scalable model scoring to forecast energy consumption.<br>
+This leverages the power of AzureML and Teradata Teradata to enhance our machine learning capabilities and enable scalable model scoring to forecast energy consumption.<br>
 [Python Version](./UseCases/Energy_Consumption_Forecasting_AzureML/Energy_Consumption_Forecasting_AzureML.ipynb)

 #### Flood Proximity to Climate Risk Analysis